RLL24187/CShell/README.md

 * Forks and executes commands
 * Parses multiple commands on one line using ';'
+* Redirects using > and <

 # Attempted
-* Redirection didn't work
 * Pipes didn't work
 * Multiple redirection didn't work

 # Bugs
-* tr a-z A-Z < foo gives an error saying that there are too many arguments for tr
+* Occasionally tr a-z A-Z < foo gives an error saying that there are too many arguments for tr
 * ls | wc says that it can't cd into "|"
-* cat > output says that ">" isn't a valid file or directory
+* Occasionally cat > output says that ">" isn't a valid file or directory

 # Extras
 * Functions work when you add extra ';'s or ' 's in between